FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 ##### **Ambition**
 After this project I want to be able to implement object detection into a embedded machine using a distance sensor.
 I also want to develop a motion algorithm that keeps the robot swim in a straight line and to turn when real time detecting an object ahead.
 I also want to be able to model and plan embedded systems after this project
-// learning goal -> ambition -> plan!!
-// miss my ambition what I want to learn
 // there is a uml sys ml for embedded systems
-//other development methods
 // maybe I wanna focus on the testing of embedded systems
 // maybe control algortihms
 // maybe ill dive into vision